elatov/elatov.github.io/_posts/2017-05-10-opensuse-on-macbook-pro-62.md

 ![gpt-sync-with-refit](https://seacloud.cc/d/480b5e8fcd/files/?p=/opensuse-mbp/gpt-sync-with-refit.jpg&raw=1)

-Then rebooting one more time, I was able to boot into the OpenSuSe install.
+Then rebooting one more time, I was able to boot into the openSUSE install.

 ### Setting Up Xorg
 First I installed all the necessary packages: